Matthew’s Story

 MATTHEW’S CHALLENGE

 Since his limbs were removed, Matthew has been faced with incredible challenges.
 Some of the biggest have been in knowledge available to him about his prospects and ideas about how much he should expect to be able to do.
 He is one of very few quadruple amputees in Australia, let alone globally.
-His limbs are significantly shorter than most and at present he relies entirely on his core strength to sit upright and move.
+His limbs are significantly shorter than most and he relies entirely on his core strength to sit upright and move.
 Most prosthetics are designed in the context that other limbs are available (arm prosthetics, for example, that have levers that need another arm to manoeuvre).

 WHAT HE’S DOING NOW